 If the content is authenticated in the MAC layer (nonzero values of the Content Authentication Algorithm field

+as defined in Table 9-340b (Content Authentication Algorithms)) or requires negotiation (any of the EBCS Content

+Request Frame, EBCS Request ANQP Element or Out Of Band Request bits of the Negotiation Method subfield, as defined in

-as defined in Table 9-340b (Content Authentication Algorithms)) or requires negotiation (nonzero values of the Negotiation Method subfield as defined in Table 9-340a (Negotiation Method subfield encoding)), the information provided by the Enhanced Broadcast Services ANQP-element
+9.4.5.30, set to 1)(nonzero values of the Negotiation Method subfield as defined in Table 9-340a (Negotiation Method subfield encoding)) [CID2035], the information provided by the Enhanced Broadcast Services ANQP-element

 needs to be augmented with additional information to receive the traffic stream.
 The information on the authentication and negotiation method may be obtained in the next EBCS Info frame as indicated by the Content Authentication Algorithm field and in the Negotiation Method field included in the EBCS Broadcast Services ANQP-element.

 31